Workers’ Compensation Insurance for Pet Care Businesses

 Why Workers’ Compensation Matters for Pet Care Professionals

-Pet care involves physical work, animal handling, cleaning, and managing equipment or supplies.
-Workers’ compensation ensures that employees who are injured while performing these duties receive timely medical treatment and wage support.
+Pet care requires physical labor, animal handling, and cleaning as well as equipment or supply management.
+Workers’ compensation guarantees that workers sustained injury while attempting to perform these tasks receive timely medical treatment and wage support.

 Common Injury Risks in the Pet Care Industry